charlesbenfer/charlesbenfer.github.io/_posts/2024-12-13-stuff_plus.md

 - Curveballs
 - Sliders

-Any other pitches (Knuckleballs, etc.) were removed from the data set before training, as their sample sizes were too low.
+Any other pitches (e.g. Knuckleballs) were removed from the data set before training, as their sample sizes were too low.

+### Models

+Up to this point, the main results that will be presented were generated using the XGBoost Classifier in Python.
+The hyperparameters were selected using Bayesian Hyperparameter Tuning, a method that attempts to build a function from the parameter space of the XGBoost model to model performance.